saysimple/saysimple-plugin-devkit/README.md

 }
 ```

-_And again don't forget to change example to your app name_
+_And again don't forget to change example to your app translation key_

 ## Icons